The Key To Productive Vendor Partnerships

 Unfortunately, the risks of that strategy are high: you may be standing still, but the rest of the world is moving very fast indeed.
 If you don’t manage your relationships with your IT vendors, your systems can quickly fall behind.
 Just one unpatched operating system or out-of-date firewall could expose your business to attack – and a failed backup could destroy your ability to recover.

-Juggling A Large Number Of Vendor Relationships Can Quickly Overwhelm
+Juggling A Large Number Of Vendor Partnerships Can Quickly Overwhelm

 Organisations with large internal IT departments can manage much of this complexity on their own.
 When they can’t, they’re often able to benefit from their size by getting priority treatment from vendors.